 Personally, I love making campfire meals by wrapping meat and vegetables in tin foil, adding seasoning, and letting the fire do all the work.
 If I were to choose a wine to drink during a BBQ meal cooked over a campfire, it would have to be a bottle of Melka “CJ” Cabernet from Napa Valley, California.
 This bold yet velvety smooth Cabernet has a beautiful bouquet of ripe black raspberry, black currant, fresh-baked cherry pie, and rose petals.
 It is a crowd favorite and also a perfect pairing for most campfire braised meats.
 Just don’t get too spicy with it!

 If camping isn’t relaxing for you, maybe you’d rather recline in a rocking chair surrounded by good friends.
 A porch or patio allows you to bathe in the beauty without having to leave your home, plus it keeps you close to your wine selection.
 For those times, grab a bottle of Chateau de Beaucastel from Chateauneuf-du-Pape, France.
-Chateau de Beaucastel’s spectactular 13-grape blend from Chateauneuf-du-Pape creates a full-bodied, leathery, and savory wine with stunning notes of red raspberry, bing cherry, and dried herbs.
-This wine is a wonderful example of how hard work, time and passion can create something beautiful—just like long-lasting friendships.
+Chateau de Beaucastel’s spectacular 13-grape blend from Chateauneuf-du-Pape creates a full-bodied, leathery, and savory wine with stunning notes of red raspberry, bing cherry, and dried herbs.
+This wine is a wonderful example of how hard work, time, and passion can create something beautiful—just like long-lasting friendships.

 Sometimes the best views require a little hike.
 The High Country offers some of the best hiking opportunities in the U.S., and you don’t have to be a seasoned backpacker to discover spectacular mountain views.
 For leisurely hikes, I suggest the Domaine de Fontsainte Gris di Gris from the hilly and somewhat mountainous area of the Corbieres appellation in the Western Languedoc region of France.
 It is a wonderfully crisp, lightly pressed, rosé style blend made from Grenache Gris, Grenache Noir, Mourvèdre, Cinsault, and Carignan.
 This Gris de Gris’s higher acidity, beautiful notes of fresh-picked red fruits and underlying clean minerality pair perfectly with an easy to pack, picnic Charcuterie plate of prosciutto, salami, soppressata, fresh fruits, cheese, and crackers.